Man Wah (OTCMKTS:MAWHY) Hits New 1-Year Low at $19.42

-Shares of Man Wah Holdings Limited (OTCMKTS:MAWHY – Get Rating) reached a new 52-week low on Monday .
-The stock traded as low as $19.42 and last traded at $19.42, with a volume of 10 shares.
+Man Wah Holdings Limited (OTCMKTS:MAWHY – Get Rating)’s stock price hit a new 52-week low on Tuesday .
+The stock traded as low as $19.42 and last traded at $19.42, with a volume of 0 shares trading hands.
 The stock had previously closed at $19.42.

-Separately, The Goldman Sachs Group cut Man Wah from a “buy” rating to a “neutral” rating in a research note on Thursday, March 31st.
+Separately, The Goldman Sachs Group cut shares of Man Wah from a “buy” rating to a “neutral” rating in a report on Thursday, March 31st.

-The company has a 50 day moving average price of $21.67 and a two-hundred day moving average price of $28.39.
+The business’s fifty day simple moving average is $20.72 and its two-hundred day simple moving average is $28.08.

 Man Wah Holdings Limited, an investment holding company, manufactures and distributes sofas and ancillary products.
 The company operates through Sofa and Ancillary Products, Other Products, Other Business, and Home Group Business segments.
 It offers sofas under the CHEERS brand; mattresses under the Enlanda brand; panel furniture and furniture accessories; sofas, sofa-beds, beds, armchairs, and accessories under the Fleming brand name; and chairs, smart furniture spare parts, etc.